Multi-index importance sampling for McKean--Vlasov stochastic differential equations: Numerical results

-\section{Numerical Results}
+\section{Numerical results}

-This section provides numerical evidence for the assumptions and complexity rates derived in Section~\ref{sec:midlmc}.
-We also numerically validate the efficiency of the IS scheme introduced in Section~\ref{sec:midlmcis} for the multi-index DLMC estimator.
-The results outlined below focus on the Kuramoto model (see Section~\ref{sec:kuramoto}) with the following parameter settings: $\sigma = 0.4$, $T = 1$, $x_0 \sim \mathcal{N}(0,0.2)$, and $\xi \sim \mathcal{U}(-0.2,0.2)$.
-We fix parameters $\tau=2$, $\theta=0.5$, and $\nu=0.05$.
-We set
+This section presents numerical evidence supporting the assumptions and complexity rates derived in Section~\ref{sec:midlmc} and numerically verifies the variance reduction achieved using the IS scheme.
+All experiments\footnote{Numerical results were produced using MATLAB (v2022b) on an Intel Xeon Platinum 8360Y CPU (2.40~GHz).} were performed on the Kuramoto model~\eqref{eqn:kuramoto_model} with the following parameters: $\sigma = 0.4$, $T = 1$, $x_0 \sim \mathcal{N}(0,0.2)$, and $\xi \sim \mathcal{U}(-0.2,0.2)$.
+This work sets the tolerance-splitting parameter to $\theta=0.5$ and the prescribed confidence level to $\nu=0.05$ and defines the following: